 - What products do they use — and what warranties do they offer?

 - Do they understand local laws and regulations for switching to solar energy?

 - Are they up to date with all of the incentives you should receive?

 But there is much to be done.
-Your Solar Installation Contractor will handle the permits, roof inspection and other important duties including working with your homeowner’s association and communicating with the utility company.
+Your Solar Installation Contractor will handle the permits, roof inspection, and other important duties, including working with your homeowner’s association and communicating with the utility company.
 Throughout the process, the project manager should keep you informed.
-The work permit should be closed by the utility or local electricity inspector after completion of the work.
+The work permit should be closed by the utility or local electricity inspector after the completion of the work.
 Then, you are ready to see the benefits of solar energy.

-With the right installer you can get a custom solar system that fits your household’s needs and saves money over time.
-If you choose the wrong one you may need adjustments which can lead to a system that does not perform as you wished.
+With the right installer, you can get a custom solar system that fits your household’s needs and saves money over time.
+If you choose the wrong one, you may need adjustments which can lead to a system that does not perform as you wish.